PsykeDady/TagSH/README.md

 - `-d` or `--debug` 	: DEBUG MODE ON
 - `-l`			: list all tags
 - `-l tagname`		: list all file under specified tag
+- `-r nometag` remove tag and unlink all it's content
+- `-r nometag nomelink`  unlink an element from specified tag
+- `--remove`  alternative to -r.

 WHAT YOU CAN DO:
 - you can use abs or rel paths